kamamenszu/winston_logger/README.md

 **Feature file:** 5-investigate-status.feature :
 * **Scenario:** The Next Action Box should present 'Escalate to TOC' status || **Line:** `8`

+These tests check if complaint has suitable status after SPTA ecsaltes case to TOC.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/workflow/6-excalate-to-toc.feature:<Line>